Blue Stars Drum and Bugle Corps: Cadet corps

 After the Blue Stars name had been returned to the corps, a cadet corps for younger members was formed.
 Initially, this was a parade drum and bugle corps.
 In order to broaden its appeal, the Blue Star Cadets were converted to a youth band with woodwinds as well as brass and percussion instruments.
 The group has been inactive for several years.

 Alumni corps

 The Blue Stars Alumni Corps was started in 2005 and marches annually in the La Crosse Oktoberfest parade.
 In 2014, the alumni corps performed in exhibition at the corps' home show on July 12 to celebrate the corps' 50th anniversary.
+In 2024, the alumni corps once again performed in exhibition on July 7th to celebrate the corps' 60th anniversary.